-The Solace Messaging Platform, as of SolOS version 7.1.1, supports this OASIS (Organization for the Advancement of Structured Information Systems) standard protocol (version 3.1.1).
-This support allows client applications to inter-operate with the Solace Messaging Platform without relying on Solace-specific APIs or custom software development.
+The Solace Messaging Platform, as of SolOS version 7.1.1, supports OASIS Standard MQTT v3.1.1.
+This allows client applications to inter-operate with the Solace Messaging Platform without relying on Solace-specific APIs or custom software development.

-Like the Solace Message Format (SMF) protocol used by the Solace Messaging Platform, MQTT is a topic-based client/server publish/subscribe protocol that enables client applications to exchange messages without direct knowledge of how those messages will be delivered to other interested clients.
+Like the Solace Message Format (SMF) protocol, MQTT is a topic-based client/server, publish/subscribe protocol that enables client applications to exchange messages without direct knowledge of how those messages will be delivered to other interested clients.

 Clients can publish messages to defined topics, and they may use topic filters (that is, topic subscriptions) to receive messages that are published to those matching topics.
 All topics are UTF-8 strings, which consist of one or more topic levels that are separated by forward slash “/” characters.
 Separating topic levels using slashes creates a hierarchy of information for organizing topics.

 MQTT clients connect to an MQTT server (in this case, a Solace router), which is responsible for maintaining their subscription sets and directing published messages to clients that have matching topic filters.
-(Note that topic filters function the same as topic subscriptions in the Solace Messaging Platform, so for consistency, they will be referred to as topic subscriptions throughout this document.)
+Topic filters function the same as topic subscriptions in the Solace Messaging Platform, so for consistency, they will be referred to as topic subscriptions throughout this document.

 An MQTT client connection to a specific Message VPN on a Solace router is made through a dedicated MQTT port configured for the Message VPN that they are connecting to.
 The MQTT client connection also requires an MQTT session on the server.
 An MQTT session is represented as a managed object in SolOS, and it contains the session state for the MQTT client (that is, its subscriptions and messages).

-- The Solace implementation of MQTT complies with the 3.1.1 MQTT protocol specification.
-Solace provides an annotated version of the specification (Contact Us ׀ Support ׀ Blog ׀ solace.com) that highlights any deviations, limitations, or choices made in the “SHOULD” and “MAY” clauses of the protocol specification for the Solace implementation.
-It is strongly recommended that network architects and programmers should review this document.
+- Solace's implementation of MQTT complies with OASIS Standard MQTT v188.8.131.52.
+An annotated version of the specification (MQTT Version 3.1.1) that highlights any deviations, limitations, or choices made in the “SHOULD” and “MAY” clauses of the protocol specification for the Solace implementation.
+It is strongly recommended that network architects and programmers review this document.

 - MQTT is not supported on the Solace 3230 appliances or Solace appliances that use a Network Acceleration Blade (NAB) model NAB-0401EM.